Skip to content

 Depending on the approach and objectives, the evaluation process can occur continuously or on a targeted basis.
 Organizations or teams can send invites or run workshops to collect targeted ratings for the purpose of annual or quarterly portfolio updates.
 This ensures organizations keep their environmental scanning activities aligned to their strategic goals.

-The ability to easily compare and filter trends and emerging technologies allows organizations to focus their attention and identify the elements that are most relevant to their strategic goals.
-By understanding what the ITONICS Ratings convey and undertaking a process of internal rating, organizations can determine what variables and metrics to prioritize.
+Being able to visually compare and filter emerging trends and innovative technologies enables organizations to focus their attention on the elements most relevant to their business strategy.
+By understanding what the ITONICS ratings convey and undertaking a process of internal rating, organizations can determine what variables and metrics to prioritize.

 In the ITONICS software, trend and technology radars can then be set up with different views based on a specific rating criterion and scores.
 For instance, if an organization wants to view only those technologies that it has collaboratively rated with a high Need for Action, the radar can be set to this view.
 Additionally, users can save this view as a filter that can be shared and used for future decision-making.